tkcrown/sparse_model_slides/index.md

 #### Advantages

 -  w.r.t.
 Least Squares
-    - $(\mathbf{X^TX + \lambda I})$ is always inveritible and thus the closed form solution always exist
+    - $(\mathbf{X^TX + \lambda I})$ is always invertible and thus the closed form solution always exist
     - Ridge regression controls the complexity with regularization term via $\lambda$, which is less prone to overfitting compared with least squares fit,
-        - e.g. sometimes a wildly large coefficient on one variable can be cancelled by another wildly large coefficient of a correlated variable
     - Possibly higher prediction accuracy, as the estimates of ridge regression trade a little bias for less variance
 -  w.r.t.
 Subset Selection Methods
-    - Ridge regression is a continous shrinkage method which has less variance than subset selection methods
+    - Ridge regression is a continuous shrinkage method that has less variance than subset selection methods

 #### Disadvantages w.r.t.
 Subset Selection Methods